developerr-ayush/react-mastery/readme.md

 Here are some basics of JSX:

 - Inside the `return` statement, wrap the JSX code in parentheses `()` when it spans multiple lines.
-- If there are multiple adjacent elements, they should be enclosed within a parent element, such as a `div`, or by using empty brackets `<>`.
+- If there are multiple adjacent elements, they should be enclosed within a parent element, such as a `div`, or by using empty brackets (called as React Fragments) `<>`.
 - JSX attribute names follow camel case instead of using hyphens.
 For example, use `ariaExpanded` instead of `aria-expanded`.
 - Some reserved keywords in JSX, like `class` and `for`, cannot be used as attribute names.
 Instead, use `className` for `class` and `htmlFor` for `for`.
 - To write JavaScript expressions inside JSX, use curly braces `{}`.
 For example: `<div> <h1>{3 + 3 * 5}</h1> </div>`.